koralium/flowtide/docs/docs/connectors/openfga.md

 The view will contains the following columns:

-* User - user field from the tuple
+* user_type - user type field from the tuple
+* user_id - identifier of the user
-* Relation - relation name
+* relation - relation name
-* Object - object field from the tuple
+* object_type - object type field from the tuple
+* object_id - identifier of the object.

 You can then use the data from the view to join it with other data.